Dracula (2025 French film): Costumes

-The costumes were designed by Corine Bruand, based on concept art by Patrice Garcia and Luc Besson.
+The costumes were designed by Corinne Bruand, based on concept art by Patrice Garcia and Luc Besson.
 In total, 550 costumes were created for the film.

-After being designed by Luc Besson, Corine Bruand, and Patrice Garcia, Dracula’s armor was crafted by artisan Terry English, known for his work on Luc Besson’s The Messenger: The Story of Joan of Arc and especially for having built the creature suits for Ridley Scott’s Alien.
+After being designed by Besson, Corinne Bruand, and Patrice Garcia, Dracula's armor was crafted by artisan Terry English, who had previously worked with Besson on The Messenger: The Story of Joan of Arc (1999).
+The soldiers' armor seen in the first part of the film was crafted in London by the team who worked on Game of Thrones.

-Elizabeth’s gown was made by the Manufacture Royale Bonvallet, near Amiens, in France.
+Elizabeth's gown was made by the Manufacture Royale Bonvallet, near Amiens, in France.
 The veil of the headdress, which is nearly eight meters long, is a silk organza (the lightest in the world) sourced from Japan.

-The soldiers’ armor seen in the first part of the film was crafted in London by the team who worked on Game of Thrones.

 Most of the fabrics were produced by the French workshop BBC Jacquard, based on period drawings.

-Sets and Props
+Sets and props

 The sets were designed by Hugues Tissandier, who has worked on numerous Luc Besson films.
 Many of the sets were fully built in the studio, including the interior rooms of the castle (unlike the exterior of the castle, which was primarily created using visual effects).
-The music box, which appears in the film’s opening shot and is a significant element in the story, is made of brass.
+The music box, which appears in the film's opening shot and is a significant element in the story, is made of brass.
 The Baghdad souk was created using 1,500,000 petals meticulously prepared by the film crew.
-The paintings of Dracula in the grand dining hall serve as a subtle homage, depicting the main actors who have portrayed Dracula in previous adaptations.
+The paintings of Dracula in the grand dining hall serve as an homage, depicting the main actors who have portrayed Dracula in previous adaptations.

 Make-up

-The film’s make-up was supervised by Julia Floch, Jean-Christophe Spadaccini, and Denis Gastou, who work on most of Luc Besson’s films.
+The film's make-up was supervised by Julia Floch, Jean-Christophe Spadaccini, and Denis Gastou, who work on most of Luc Besson’s films.
 A total of 28 people were involved in the make-up department.
-Making Dracula appear 400 years old in certain scenes, as Luc Besson intended, was particularly complex.
-The team notably used prosthetic makeup, which could not be reused.
-In total, nearly 200 prosthetics makeup were created for the film, including for Dracula’s head, torso, and aged hands.
+Making Dracula appear 400 years old in certain scenes was achieved using prosthetic makeup.
+In total, nearly 200 prosthetics makeup were created for the film, including for Dracula's head, torso, and aged hands.
 The make-up for scenes in which Caleb Landry Jones portrayed a 400-year-old Dracula required six to seven hours of preparation, while the make-up for Guillaume de Tonquédec, who played the scientist, took up to three hours.
 The make-up team also created, among other things, 35 fake severed heads of Ottoman soldiers.